Organica-Ai-Solutions/NIS_Protocol/system/docs/DATA_FLOW_GUIDE.md

 -   **Input:** The `PINNValidationResult` object.
 -   **Process:** The `CognitiveOrchestra` selects the configured LLM provider (e.g., OpenAI).
 It constructs a prompt that includes the final, validated information.
 For example: *"The user asked about time travel.
 Our physics validation pipeline concluded that it violates the principle of causality.
 Explain this conclusion in natural language."*
--   **Output:** A fluent, natural language string that accurately reflects the findings of the scientific pipeline.
+-   **Output:** A fluent, natural language string that reflects the findings of the scientific pipeline.

 ```python
 # CognitiveOrchestra.py